eZanmoto/dot/README.md

 -----

 `dot` is a bash script for synchronising personal configuration files (often colloquially called "dotfiles") using Git repositories.
+See [dotfiles](https://github.com/eZanmoto/dotfiles) for an example repository using this approach.

 Usage
 -----